marvst/custom-daily-drive/README.md

 # Custom Daily Drive for Spotify

-Populate a custom "daily drive" playlist on Spotify with your favorite songs and podcasts.
+Creates a custom "daily drive" playlist on Spotify with your favorite songs and podcasts.

 ## Install